-Joel Katz is an Adjunct Professor in the Graphic Design department.
-He is principal in the firm of Joel Katz Design Associates, which is internationally known for its information design and wayfinding programs in Philadelphia, Portland OR, and Omaha.
-He has lectured on information design and exhibited his photography in the U.S. and in Europe.
-He teaches information design at Philadelphia University as well as at The University of the Arts, where he taught from 1974-1984 and since 2009; in 2010 he taught photography at John Cabot University in Rome.
+Joel Katz is an adjunct professor in the Graphic Design department.
+He is principal in the firm of Joel Katz Design Associates, internationally known for its information design and wayfinding programs in Philadelphia, Portland, Ore., and Omaha.
+He lectures on information design and has exhibited his photography in the U.S. and Europe.
+He taught at the University of the Arts from 1974 to 1984 and since 2009.
+He has taught at Yale, RISD, Philadelphia University and John Cabot University in Rome.

-Katz was the winner of the Rome Prize in 2002 and was elected a Fellow of the American Institute of Graphic Arts, Philadelphia Chapter, of which he was a founder and its first president, also in 2002.
-He won the Strong Prize for American Literature while at Yale.
-His work is in the collections of the Cooper-Hewitt Museum of Art, the Museum of Modern Art, New York, and the Museums of Modern Art, Tokyo and Kyoto.
-His most recent book is Brand Atlas (Wiley, 2011), co-authored with Alina Wheeler.
+Katz won the prestigious Rome Prize in 2002.
+In the same year, he was elected a fellow of the Philadelphia Chapter of the American Institute of Graphic Arts, of which he was a founder and its first president.
+His work is in the collections of the Museum of Modern Art and the Cooper-Hewitt Museum, New York, and the Museums of Modern Art in Tokyo and Kyoto.

 At Yale, he won the Strong Prize for American Literature for his book And I Said No Lord, which was published by the University of Alabama Press in 2014.
 His other books are Designing Information: Human Factors and Common Sense (Wiley, 2012) and Brand Atlas, co-authored with Alina Wheeler BFA '70 (Illustration) [Wiley, 2011].

 |M,TH||01:00PM - 03:50PM||Design for Understanding|